Duncan Ross continue Grammar School field transformation in phase 2 upgrade

 In the last 18 months, we've only had two games called off, and even then, it was our decision to be extra cautious due to upcoming cup matches.
 The fields are now miles better for the kids to play on, with improved surfaces and more grass coverage, and the teachers and students are really pleased with how well they play."

-Phase 2 of the project saw extensive work on the top field, which originally consisted of three rugby pitches, one football pitch and a synthetic cricket wicket.
-However, these training areas had significant unevenness, with noticeable dips and slopes that made play difficult.
+Phase 2 of the project concentrated on the training areas which had significant unevenness, with noticeable dips and slopes that made play difficult.
 As a result, a decision was made to level the entire area to create a more functional and versatile space.

 Duncan Ross Ltd executed this transformation with precision.
-"The team at Duncan Ross went over and above, using various equipment for stone burning, flattening, and levelling," Neil explains.
+"The team at Duncan Ross, in particular Joe Ross, went over and above, using various equipment for stone burning, flattening, and levelling," Neil explains.

 "The work was done so well that, when it was fully grassed in, we decided to convert it into a football pitch instead of just a training area because it was just too good only to be used for training.